You know vacuums are good for floors and in between couch cushions, but there are so many more ways you could be using your vacuum in your home.

 Using a handheld vacuum to clean a sofa is great for surface debris on the cushion or buried deep in the crevice.
 If you can, remove all of the cushions and vacuum both sides.

 10. Accent Pillows

 Vacuuming your sofa may seem like a no-brainer, but the accent pillows can get just as dirty.
-A handheld vacuum or upright vacuum with hose attachment should get the job done and leave your pillows looking fluffy and fresh.

 You can use an upright, canister, stick, or handheld vacuum to clean the stairs.
 When tackling the stairs, be sure to vacuum the riser (vertical part), the treat (horizontal part) and the spindles (sticks that support the railing) and railing.